Radio Gol

 ·2 December 2025

 Trained at Juventud Unida de Villa Esther, he made his professional debut at Instituto during the 2013/14 season.
-He then had stints at San Martín de San Juan and Deportivo Maipú, until becoming a stable piece at Gimnasia de Mendoza, where Medrán coached him and was very pleased with his performance and competitive profile.
+He then had stints at San Martín de San Juan and Deportivo Maipú, until becoming a stable piece at Gimnasia de Mendoza, where Medrán coached him and was very satisfied with his performance and competitive profile.

-Besides Antonio, the other name mentioned by Diez en Deportes is Iván Antunes, a 27-year-old right-back, also from Rosario like the midfielder.
+In addition to Antonio, the other name mentioned by Diez en Deportes is Iván Antunes, a 27-year-old right-back, also from Rosario like the midfielder.
 Born on April 23, 1998, he is 1.78 meters tall and completed a solid campaign at San Miguel, where he played 27 matches (2108 minutes) and scored one goal in 2024.

-Antunes was trained at Gimnasia de Jujuy (2021) and then moved through Central Norte (2022), Olimpo (2023), and San Miguel in the last season, showing offensive projection, range, and good defensive intensity, characteristics that Medrán considers essential for the Primera Nacional.
+Antunes was trained in football at Gimnasia de Jujuy (2021) and then moved through Central Norte (2022), Olimpo (2023), and San Miguel in the last season, showing offensive projection, range, and good defensive intensity, characteristics that Medrán considers essential for the Primera Nacional.

 This article was translated into English by Artificial Intelligence.
 You can read the original version in 🇪🇸 here.